Forgent Power Compresses Data Center Power Infrastructure Timelines

-Data center scaling is no longer constrained by capital or compute alone.
+AI data center scaling is no longer constrained by capital or compute alone.
 It is increasingly constrained by time.
-Data center operators can procure GPUs on accelerated schedules.
-They can deploy capital rapidly.
-They can construct new data centers concurrently.
+Data center operators can allocate capital, secure GPUs, and construct data centers on accelerated timelines.
 What they cannot accelerate as easily is the power infrastructure required to bring those data centers online.
 Power infrastructure companies operate on multi month deployment timelines.
 Data center buildouts follow accelerated, demand driven timelines.
 The gap between those timelines is where the constraint emerges.

 The Legacy Model Wasn’t Designed for Compressed Deployment Timelines